POCUMTUCK STATE OF MIND

 This pattern did not appear in a vacuum.
 Understanding how the Cold Cruel Sidestep operates in western Massachusetts requires seeing how it was last institutionalized here at full scale between 1921 and 1927.

 The Ku Klux Klan of the 1920s was a modern mass organization targeting Catholics, Jews, immigrants, and Black residents, with significant membership across the region.
 The Improved Order of Red Men functioned as a feeder organization, providing membership networks and ceremonial templates.
 When D.C.
-Stephenson’s 1925 conviction in Indiana triggered organizational contraction, the values did not dissolve.
-They relocated into women’s auxiliaries, civic associations, and garden clubs — into the informal governance structures of New England hill towns that still operate under similar social logic.
+Stephenson's 1925 conviction in Indiana triggered organizational contraction, the values did not dissolve.
+They relocated into women's auxiliaries, civic associations, and garden clubs — into the informal governance structures of New England hill towns that still operate under similar social logic today.

 The 1932 Hail to the Sunrise monument in Charlemont, erected by an Improved Order of Red Men chapter with a Mohawk warrior figure placed on Pocumtuck and Abenaki land, is this laundering made architectural.
 The Bridge of Flowers is its horticultural expression.
 The bridge is a genuine civic achievement.
 The dahlias are real.
 The volunteer labor is sustained and significant.
 What is also real is that the trolley expansion displaced approximately sixty Black residents in the 1880s — a displacement almost entirely unarchived.
 The women's club that converted the abandoned trestle beginning in 1929 belonged to a movement that controlled public space, managed community narratives, and defined who belonged in ways that private-club exemptions have long shielded from accountability.
 In the same era, the KKK floated a burning cross down the Deerfield River directly beneath the bridge on a raft, with crosses burning on both hillsides.
 The beautification and the burning cross were not opposites.
 They were two instruments in the same institutional orchestra.